Kava Kava High Effects: How Long Does Kawa Last?

 Ava root, since inception, has been prepared as an oral drink and in some cases, the roots may be chewed for specific conditions such as insomnia of for its calming effect.
 Smoking Ava root has never been on the list of ingredients for smoke blends.
-Why shouldn’t you smoke Ava roots?
+Why shouldn’t one smoke Ava roots?
 Simple, the effect of smoking the dried roots is inconclusive.
 Most people who have tried smoking the dried root claim that it had no effect.
 This, of course, is a mystery since the roots have about 18 types of kavalactones which are elements that contribute to the euphoric effect of drinking kavain.

 Some other experimental smokers claim that smoking the powdered roots have shown signs of psychoactive effects.
 More rarely, kavain users have claimed to experience intense euphoria, calmness and a visual alteration.
 Smoking the Ava root is relatively at its infancy and not well established due to varying and unverifiable effects.
-However, smokers of the substance advice first timers to use only, powder, dried roots or extracts and never the toxic leaves and or stem as they are highly unsafe.

 So far, there are very few reports concerning the advantages, possibilities, or even the kava kava side effects of snorting.
 Vendors who advertise kava for sale are more specific on other routes of ingestion rather than snorting.
 There are no verifiable experiences on snorting which at this moment makes this technique impossible, unsafe and highly unadvisable.

 There are no reviews on the use of Ava roots intravenously; however, there are reports of health risks and fatalities involving the use of kavain intravenously.
-The injection technique is impossible and unsafe.

 This technique involves the rectal administration of the kava-kava substance, most likely an extract.
 This technique is usually used with highly potent drugs that only require small amounts to provide results.
 There is no verifiable report on the possibility or safety of this method.
 It would be best to abstain from indulging in this technique for safety reasons.